chiranjeevi0006/IBAB-Task01-chiranjeevi-sai-deva/README.md

 ## Task Description
 This task is part of the BIOHACK training program.
-The goal is to learn essential developer skills that will be used in hackathons, research labs, and real companies:
+The goal is to learn and developer skills that will be used in hackathons, research labs, and real companies:

 - Setting up a Linux environment (WSL/Ubuntu)
 - Creating and using SSH keys for GitHub authentication